19hours/sg-statutes/Acts/Nurses and Midwives Act.md

 (a) to approve or reject applications for registration and enrolment of nurses and for registration of midwives;

+(aa) to approve or reject applications for certification of Advanced Practice Nurses;

+[15/2005 wef 01/04/2006]

 (b) to issue practising certificates;

 (c) to accredit —

-(i) courses in Singapore for the purposes of registration and enrolment;
+(i) courses in Singapore for the purposes of registration and enrolment of nurses, registration of midwives and certification of Advanced Practice Nurses;

 (ii) courses in Singapore which provide qualifications in nursing or midwifery in addition to those required for registration and enrolment; and

 (iii) the institutions in Singapore offering any of these courses;

-(d) to regulate standards for the training and education of registered nurses, enrolled nurses and registered midwives ;
+(d) to regulate standards for the training and education of registered nurses, enrolled nurses, registered midwives and Advanced Practice Nurses;

-(e) to regulate the standards and scope of practice of registered nurses, enrolled nurses and registered midwives;
+(e) to regulate the standards and scope of practice of registered nurses, enrolled nurses, registered midwives and Advanced Practice Nurses;

-(f) to regulate the professional conduct and ethics of registered nurses, enrolled nurses and registered midwives; and
+(f) to regulate the professional conduct and ethics of registered nurses, enrolled nurses, registered midwives and Advanced Practice Nurses; and

 (g) generally to do all such acts, matters and things as are necessary or authorised to be carried out under this Act.